lunelson/sass-list-maps/README.md

 $list-map: ( alpha 1, beta 2, gamma 3 );

-$new-map: map-merge($list-map, list(gamma 4));
+$new-map: map-merge($list-map, zip(gamma, 4));
 // -> $new-map = ( alpha 1, beta 2, gamma 4 )

 $short-map: map-remove($list-map, alpha);
 // -> $short-map = ( beta 2, gamma 3)
 ```

-**NB**: notice the use of the `list()` function in the second example.
-This is due to the fact that Sass has no succinct way to create a list containing another list, if the containing list is only 1 element in length.
-Since a list-map must always be a list-of-lists—even if it only contains one item—you must use the `list()` function (included here) when creating list-maps of only one key-value pair.
+**NB**: notice the use of the `zip()` function in the second example.
+This is due to the fact that Sass has no way to syntactically write a list containing another list, if the containing list is only 1 element in length.
+Since a list-map must always be a list-of-lists—even if it only contains one item—you must use the `zip()` function as shown above, when you need to create list-maps with only one key-value pair.

 #### Advanced